 Tip 4: Let’s Play!

 Just as we humans value entertainment, so does your bird.
 Make sure to provide your bird with a variety of toys in their cage to keep them mentally stimulated and happy.
 Chewable toys, foraging toys, and toys designed to keep your bird active (like ladders and swings) are just some to consider.
 Birds who become bored can be destructive to both themselves and their environment, so rotate 1 toy in your bird’s cage once or twice a week to avoid any boredom.
-Check out our wide variety of toys on our website: https://thefinchfarm.com/pet-bird-toys-for-sale/
+Check out our wide variety of pet bird toys for sale on our website.

 Tip 5: Location, Location, Location